sococo/sococo-developer-website/public/pages/faq.md

 ﻿Frequently Asked Questions
 ---

+Answers to some common questions about using the Sococo APIs.

 #### What should I include when reporting a problem?
 If possible, problems reported with the streaming API should include all the following: